 The European Commission is responsible for the nutrition and food safety for the countries in the European Union.
 In 2016, the Commission updated their regulations regarding infant formula and follow-on formulas for the nutritional requirements and safety guidelines.
 One provision specifically restricts or prohibits pesticides or pesticide residues in both types of formula.

 If you are concerned about nutrition and food safety, you can be confident that there are regulations in place under the FDA in the United States.
 However, if you want to have more choices, do not let the lack of FDA approval on European baby formulas such as Hipp, Holle, Lebenswert, or Loulouka deter you from these products.
-Not only do they have their own regulations per the European Commission, but they have stronger regulations regarding the health and wellness of your little one.
-From prohibiting certain ingredients to higher levels of standards, it is the reason why more and more parents are choosing these brands.

 Edited and reposted from April 2018